 Global awareness campaigns

 We regularly conduct campaigns to raise awareness of various diseases across the globe, often in collaboration with patient advocacy groups.
-We focus on diseases that align with our core competencies, expertise and experience along the health value chain.
-These are, in particular, cancer (specifically colorectal as well as head and neck cancer), thyroid disorders, diabetes and multiple sclerosis in particular.
+We focus on diseases that are aligned with our core competencies, expertise and experience along the health value chain.
+These include cancer (specifically colorectal as well as head and neck cancer), thyroid disorders, diabetes and multiple sclerosis in particular.
 We also conduct awareness campaigns in low- and middle-income countries, mainly focusing on the neglected tropical disease schistosomiasis as well as other, more familiar infectious diseases, such as malaria.

 Awareness and knowledge transfer for thyroid disorders

-Throughout 2019, we continued our work to raise awareness of thyroid disorders.
-At the global level, we supported the International Thyroid Awareness Week in May 2019 for the 11th consecutive year.
-This annual awareness campaign, which we founded together with the Thyroid Federation International (TFI), aims to highlight some of the lesser-known aspects of thyroid disorders.
+In May, we supported International Thyroid Awareness Week (ITAW) for the 12th consecutive year.
+The annual awareness campaign, which we founded together with the Thyroid Federation International (TFI), aims to highlight some of the lesser-known aspects of thyroid disorders.

 World Cancer Day